Do you need an event permit?

 Filming even on a small scale can help bring an energy and vibrancy to Hamilton streets and public spaces

-Finding and booking a community venue
+Find and book a community venue

 Share this page